devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 curl -L https://github.com/golang-migrate/migrate/releases/download/v4.15.2/migrate.linux-amd64.tar.gz | tar xvz
 ```
+- The command downloads and extracts the migrate tool for Linux (v4.15.2) from GitHub, using curl to fetch the .tar.gz archive and tar to extract it.

 ![Screenshot 2024-11-11 at 11 41 47 PM](https://github.com/user-attachments/assets/7820ab8d-81cd-4592-a814-1eef79804cc3)

 ### Move the file to below location
 ``` bash
 sudo mv migrate /usr/local/bin/migrate
 ```
+- The command moves the migrate binary to /usr/local/bin/, making it accessible system-wide for execution.
+This requires superuser privileges.

 ### Check the version of migrate
 ``` bash
 migrate --version